-Use fabric, tablecloths, napkins, plates, chargers, glassware, candles, stationery and flowers to practice table designs at your home.
+Use fabric, tablecloths, napkins, plates, chargers, glassware, candles, stationery, and flowers to practice table designs at your home.
 During the holiday season, you may have the perfect opportunity to be creative and design a beautiful table for a family or holiday dinner.

-Real world work experience in any industry is important for your future in event planning.
-Learning how to act professionally, how to communicate respectfully and how to interact with coworkers and colleagues are skills that everyone should have, regardless of the industry.
+Keep in mind that real-world work experience in any industry is important for your future in event planning.
+Learning how to act professionally, how to communicate respectfully, and how to interact with coworkers and colleagues are skills that everyone should have, regardless of the industry.